 FREQUENTLY ASKED QUESTIONS ABOUT MARTHA’S VINEYARD

 Martha’s Vineyard is an island that sits off the north-west end of Cape Cod, about 90 minutes by car or bus from Boston.
-The Peter Pan Bus takes you directly from Boston South Station and Boston Logan Airport to the ferry terminal in Wood’s Hole.
+The Peter Pan Bus and the Plymouth & Brockton Bus take you directly from Boston South Station and Boston Logan Airport to the ferry terminal in Wood’s Hole.
 You can reach the island by ferry, either as a foot passenger or with a car, or by plane.
 There is no bridge or tunnel.

 The following ferries run to Martha’s Vineyard:

 Steamship Authority – A year round car and passenger ferry running from Woods Hole on Cape Cod to Vineyard Haven.
 A seasonal car and passenger ferry runs from Woods Hole to Oak Bluffs.
 The ferry trip is 45 minutes.
 Reservations are required for cars but no reservations are required for foot passengers.

 Hy-Line – A seasonal foot passenger only service running from Hyannis to Oak Bluffs and from Oak Bluffs to Nantucket.
 Reservations required.

 Island Queen – This is a foot passenger only ferry running between Falmouth and Oak Bluffs in the summer.
 The ferry trip is 35 minutes.

 Falmouth Ferry – A seasonal foot passenger only ferry running from Falmouth to Edgartown.
 The ferry trip is 1 hour.

 Seastreak – A seasonal foot passenger only ferry running between New York City and Oak Bluffs and a seasonal ferry between New Bedford and Oak Bluffs.
 The ferry trip is 5 hours from New York and 1 hour from New Bedford.
 Reservations required.